Ember

 Clinical language is a barrier, not a given

-Every piece of clinical content (labs, diagnoses, after-visit notes) - must be translatable into plain English on demand, without minimizing the information's importance.
+Every piece of clinical content (labs, diagnoses, after-visit notes) - must be translatable into plain language on demand, without minimizing the information's importance.

 The caregiver is also a patient